We are committed to pursuing research to address the needs of the achondroplasia community

 What is being studied?

-Genetic variants that cause FGFR3 overactivity can lead to skeletal conditions such as achondroplasia.
-We are studying whether an investigational agent (infigratinib) has the potential to improve the irregular bone growth in achondroplasia by decreasing the overactivity of the FGFR3, thereby targeting the condition at its source.1-5
+Genetic variants that cause fibroblast growth factor receptor 3 (FGFR3) overactivity can lead to skeletal conditions such as achondroplasia.
+We are studying whether an investigational agent (infigratinib) has the potential to improve the irregular bone growth in achondroplasia by directly impacting FGFR3 overactivity, the underlying cause of the condition.1-5

 Infigratinib is not currently approved for the treatment of achondroplasia by the U.S. Food and Drug Administration (FDA) or any other health authority.